Santi-I-Guess/Pamap/README.md

 Single line comments can be marked with "//".
 This needs at least one space between tokens, if it's on the same line as other tokens

+## Macros
+Some macros are provided for customization and removing redundancy.
+Every macro is placed either inside or outside a trail, and it's argument is read to the newline.
+Subsequent macro calls in the same context simply overwrite each other, if applicable.
+- \#node_color xxxxxx: specify the node color all nodes in a given trail. must be used inside a trail, must have 6 digit hex color without prefix
+- \#edge_color xxxxxx: specify the edge color all edges in a given trail. must be used inside a trail, must have 6 digit hex color without prefix